cms-tau-pog/TauFW/PicoProducer/python/analysis/README.md

 # PicoProducer analysis code

-This modules are used to process nanoAOD for analysis.
+These modules are used to process nanoAOD for analysis.
 Analysis modules
 1. **pre-select** events, e.g. those passing some trigger and containing a muon-tau pair;
 2. **reconstruct** variables like invariant mass;
 3. **apply corrections**, like energy scale, SFs, weights, etc;
-3. **save variables** in branches of a custom tree (ntuple).
+4. **save variables** in branches of a custom tree (ntuple).
 The analysis modules are run on nanoAOD with the [post-processors](https://github.com/cms-nanoAOD/nanoAOD-tools), for example with [`picojob.py`](../processors/skimjob.py).
 The output is a custom analysis ntuple, we refer to as the _pico_ format.